developer-zebra/developer-zebra-site/src/enterprise-browser/2-5/api/NativeTabbar/index.md

 **Callback method name must be “tabbar_callback” only**.
 Callbacks of any other name will return no data.

-Callback will be received in all visited tabs with following parameters:
+Callback will be received in all visited tabs with the following parameters:

 Async Callback Returning Parameters: <span class='text-info'>HASH</span></p>